Tax deductions are the number-one way to increase your tax refund – but what exactly are they?

-Below we’ll cover some common “refund-boosting” tax deductions, plus some important advice about getting the tax refund you deserve without risking ATO trouble.
+You claim these expenses at tax time so your taxable income is not so high.
+Below we cover some common “refund-boosting” tax deductions, plus some important advice about getting the tax refund you deserve without risking ATO trouble.

-Tax deductions are easy to claim if you’re prepared and know what you’re eligible for, which is why we’ve created this page.
-By reading what’s below, you’ll get an idea how to claim tax deductions and how much you could get back in your tax refund.
+Tax deductions are easy to claim if you’re prepared and know what you’re eligible for, so let’s give you an idea about how to claim tax deductions and how much you could get back in your tax refund.
+The following items correspond with sections on the Etax tax return.
+You simply select, fill in and supply receipts/records for any tax deductions that apply to you.

 - Overnight hotel stays while on a work trip